Poultry Health Management

 - Offering continuing education programs for poultry health professionals.

-- Ongoing expansion of a poultry education resource center based on a multimedia digital library for development of distance learning and teaching support.
+- Expanding the poultry education resource center based on a multimedia digital library for development of distance learning and teaching support.

 For more information about opportunities within the Poultry Program, please see links below: